gmbrandt/HTOF/README.rst

     combined = hip + gaia

-Note that there is a frame rotation between Gaia and Hipparcos, so the results of combining the two missions and performing a fit to them should not be interpreted seriously.
+There is a frame rotation between Gaia and Hipparcos, so the results of combining the two missions and performing a fit to them should not be interpreted without serious care.
 One would have to account for frame rotation in the intermediate data first (using a catalog like the Hipparcos Gaia Catalog of Accelerations (T. Brandt 2018)).

-Now to fit a line to the astrometry!
+Now to find the best fit astrometric parameters.
 Given a parsed data object, we simply call:

 .. code-block:: python